weilee24/drum-pattern-genre-classification/README.md

 - MFCC means, 13 coefficients
 - MFCC standard deviations, 13 coefficients

-These features capture both rhythmic behavior and timbral characteristics of the drum recordings.
+These features capture both rhythmic behavior and timbral characteristics of the drum performances.

 ## Models

-Three modeling approaches were compared.
+This project compares three modeling approaches.

 ### 1. Gaussian Naive Bayes Baseline

-Used as a simple baseline to test whether the extracted features contain useful signal.
+This model serves as a simple baseline to check whether the extracted features contain useful signal.

-Validation accuracy:
+Validation performance:

-- **21.47% top-1 accuracy**

-This is above a balanced random baseline for a 14-class task, but the model is limited by its independence and Gaussian assumptions.
+- **Top-1 Accuracy: 21.47%**

+This is higher than the random baseline of about 7.1% for 14 classes.

-### 2. Bayesian Multinomial Logistic Regression / Bayesian Linear Model
+### 2. Bayesian Multinomial Logistic Regression

-Implemented with `PyMC` and trained using ADVI variational inference.
-The model learns relationships between standardized audio features and style labels while producing posterior distributions instead of only point predictions.
+This model was implemented using `PyMC` and ADVI variational inference.
+Instead of producing only point estimates, the model learns posterior distributions over the parameters while modeling the relationship between standardized audio features and style labels.

-Validation performance across prior settings and hyperparameters:
+Performance across different prior settings and hyperparameters:

-- **Top-1 accuracy:** approximately **28.83% to 34.97%**
+- **Top-1 Accuracy: about 28.83% ~ 34.97%**
-- **Top-2 accuracy:** approximately **42.94% to 55.21%**
+- **Top-2 Accuracy: about 42.94% ~ 55.21%**

-Top-2 accuracy is important here because drum styles often overlap.
-A model may assign high probability to two musically related styles even when the top prediction is not exactly correct.
+Because many drum styles overlap, top-2 Accuracy helps show whether the model often ranks the correct style near the top.

 ### 3. Bayesian Neural Network

-A Bayesian neural network was used as a nonlinear comparison.
-It allowed more flexible decision boundaries but was less interpretable than the Bayesian linear model.
+The Bayesian Neural Network was used as a nonlinear comparison model.
+It has a more flexible decision boundary, but it is less interpretable than the Bayesian Multinomial Logistic Regression model.

 Weighted BNN validation performance:

-- **Top-1 accuracy:** approximately **21% to 22%**
+- **Top-1 Accuracy: about 21% ~ 22%**
-- **Top-2 accuracy:** approximately **38% to 39%**
+- **Top-2 Accuracy: about 38% ~ 39%**

-In the available experiments, the BNN did not outperform the simpler Bayesian model.
+In the current experiments, the BNN did not outperform the simpler Bayesian Multinomial Logistic Regression model and showed signs of overfitting.

-## Key Results
+## Results

-- The task is **14-class drum-only classification**, not binary classification or full-song genre classification.
-- Balanced random guessing would be about **7.1%** top-1 accuracy.
-- Gaussian Naive Bayes reached **21.47%** validation accuracy.
+- The random top-1 baseline for 14 balanced classes is about **7.1%**.
+- GNB achieved **21.47%** Accuracy as the baseline.
-- The best Bayesian model reached **34.97% top-1 accuracy** and **55.21% top-2 accuracy**.
+- The best Bayesian model reached **34.97% top-1** and **55.21% top-2 Accuracy**.
-- Rock was the easiest class to identify in one validation analysis, reaching **70.2%** accuracy.
 - Important features included MFCC means, spectral centroid, RMS energy, and onset-related features.

 ## Interpretation

-The results suggest that drum-only style classification is possible but difficult.
-The model can recover meaningful signal for several major styles, especially rock, punk, latin, funk, and jazz.
-Minority classes and closely related styles remain difficult because they have fewer samples and overlapping rhythmic vocabulary.
+The results show that drum-only style classification is possible, but the task is difficult.
+The model was able to learn recognizable patterns for major styles such as rock, punk, latin, funk, and jazz.
+Minority classes and highly similar styles remained harder to classify.

-The strict top-1 score should be read in context: this is a 14-class, imbalanced, drum-only classification problem.
-The stronger result is that Bayesian models improve over the baseline and often place the true class within the top two predictions, which better reflects the ambiguity of genre labels.
+In a 14-class classification setting, the Bayesian model clearly outperformed the baseline and often placed the correct class within the top two predictions.

-The Bayesian approach is useful because it provides uncertainty estimates and interpretable posterior behavior.
-Instead of only giving a hard label, the model shows when multiple styles are plausible.

 ## How to Run

-1. Open `notebooks/Data_Preprocessing.ipynb` in Google Colab.
+1. Open `Data_Preprocessing.ipynb` in Google Colab.
-2. Run the preprocessing notebook to download the GMD dataset and extract audio features.
+2. Run the Data_Preprocessing notebook to download the GMD dataset and extract audio features.
 3. Save the cleaned feature table as `cleaned.parquet`.
-4. Open `notebooks/Music_Genre_Identify_Using_Drum_Pattern.ipynb`.
+4. Open `Music_Genre_Identify_Using_Drum_Pattern.ipynb`.
 5. Run the modeling notebook to train and compare the Bayesian models.

 The original dataset is large and is not included in this repository.
 The preprocessing notebook downloads it directly from Google Magenta.

-## Tools Used
+## Tools

 - Python
 - NumPy